-With its repeated calls of “I want to die just like Jesus Christ”, “Reverence” incorporates a gritty industrial vibe, heavy electronic beats and dense snarls of reverbed guitar.
+With its repeated calls of “I want to die just like Jesus Christ”, “Reverence” incorporates a gritty industrial vibe, heavy electronic beats, and dense snarls of reverbed guitar.
 Jim Reid’s tense vocals are deep in the mix, almost buried by the abrasive sonic machinery as if he’s coated in grime from crawling on a factory floor.
 The song is a call to go down in a blaze of glory, to be mythologized in death like Jesus Christ and JFK.
-Reid equates those two fabled figures with rock stars whose deaths bring near deification and a reverence that becomes, in some cases, bigger and more substantial then the music itself.
+Reid equates those two fabled figures with rock stars whose deaths bring near deification and reverence that becomes, in some cases, bigger and more substantial than the music itself.

 94. Rancid – “Time Bomb” (1995)